Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 $ git config user.email bob@example.com
 ```

 Notice that Bob specified a different directory to clone into.
-Git doesn't
-care what you call a working tree because it never looks outside of it.
+Git doesn't care what you call a working tree, because it never looks outside of it.

-Alice already has a remote called `origin`, so all she has to do is change
-which repo it's pointing to:
+Alice already has a remote called `origin`, so all she has to do is change which repo it points to:

 ```
 $ cd ~/sandbox/Alice/Cats